SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ImpactOfProtocolVersionChanges.md

 A team of System Developers is responsible to follow up on these requests and guide the developer to make the correct decision and assess if the impacting change can be implemented or if a workaround is possible.

-Depending if the request is valid or not, the request will either be approved or rejected.
+Depending on whether the request is valid or not, the request will either be approved or rejected.

-It's important to assess if a major change will be needed as soon as possible to avoid any delays that could impact the delivery of a task.
+It is important to assess if a major change will be needed as soon as possible to avoid any delays that could impact the delivery of a task.

 ## Impacting changes